stonefeld/dotfiles/README.md

 Here I will give you some basic steps to get things working correctly.
 First of all you have to make sure that every package from the [dependencies list](#dependencies) is correctly installed and running accordingly.

 ## Neovim
+First of all, as I explained before, you have to clone the [neovim setup](https://github.com/stonefeld/nvim) repo into `~/.config/nvim`.

-To get neovim running you need to install a Plugin Manager.
+Next you need to install a Plugin Manager.
 My neovim config is prepared for using the [vim-plug](https://github.com/junegunn/vim-plug).
 To install it on your machine you need to run

 ```bash
 sh -c 'curl -fLo "${XDG_DATA_HOME:-$HOME/.local/share}"/nvim/site/autoload/plug.vim --create-dirs \
 https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim'
 ```

 Then you need to run `:PlugInstall` within neovim after sourcing the [init.vim](https://github.com/stonefeld/nvim/tree/master/init.vim).
 This will install every package needed to get my neovim configuration, including my self-made vim/neovim colorscheme [nordokai](https://github.com/stonefeld/nordokai), if you want to check it out. ;)

 ## Qtile